 People convicted of many types of criminal offenses in New Jersey can sometimes petition the court to have the record of that conviction expunged.
 The ability to expunge a criminal record can be critical to people seeking certain types of jobs, applying for admission to college or professional education programs, or hoping to secure professional licenses.
 Utilizing this procedure can help reduce the possibility that a conviction will appear during a routine background check.

 The process is fairly straight-forward.
 The applicant, through their attorney, files a petition for expungement in the Superior Court of the county where the case was heard and the defendant was sentenced.
 The court will then assign a hearing date for the petition.
 The defendant will be required to provide notice of the hearing date to all interested parties in advance of the date, and to provide the court with proof that this notice was given.
 The court will hold a hearing if a party that received notice objects to the relief sought.
 If there are no objections and the defendant is otherwise eligible for the requested relief, the court will enter an order directing that the defendant's record be expunged.
+An experienced New Jersey expungement lawyer will be familiar with the process, and will be able to navigate it to a successful conclusion.

 The entry of an order granting the expungement does not mean that the defendant's record has been "sealed", or that the records of the criminal case were destroyed.
 It means simply that the records were removed from the court's regular files and stored separately in another facility.
 If, for example, the representative of a prospective employer contacts the court to see if the applicant has a prior criminal record, they should be told only that the records that the court keeps in the ordinary course of its affairs were checked, and that no records pertaining to the applicant could be located.